 - Using a sharp, curved scissor, cut the threads perpendicular, leaving about 3 cm visible outside of the cervix [cutting threads at an angle may leave sharp ends (Figure 8)].
 Do not apply tension or pull on the threads when cutting to prevent displacing Kyleena.

 Kyleena insertion is now complete.
 Prescribe analgesics, if indicated.
-Keep a copy of the Consent Form with lot number for your records.
+Record the Kyleena lot number in the patient records.

 - If you suspect that Kyleena is not in the correct position, check placement (for example, using transvaginal ultrasound).
 Remove Kyleena if it is not positioned completely within the uterus.
 Do not reinsert a removed Kyleena.